-A wedding may be the happiest day of one’s life, but in some cases, the wedding day might not lead to a valid marriage.
-According to the Courts, and well-established in statutory and case law, certain marriages never even happened.
+A wedding may be the happiest day of one’s life; however, in some cases, the wedding day might not lead to a valid marriage.
+In fact, some marriages are voidable.
+Moreover, They can be annulled under certain circumstances.
+According to the courts’ well-established statutory and case law, these marriages never happened.

-In Massachusetts, marriages of incest or bigamy are statutorily considered void without the need for any judgment.[1]
-Marriages of consanguinity or affinity are prohibited; the statutes, precisely, state the following:
+Massachusetts considers marriages of incest or bigamy void by law.
+Thus, no judgment is required for this determination.[1]
+Marriages of consanguinity or affinity are prohibited; as stated in the statutes, precisely, state the following:

 And:

-The Commonwealth also prohibits bigamy.
-There are certain exceptions: for instance, if a party enters the second marriage in good faith and with full belief that his or her first spouse was dead, or that the first marriage was dissolved by divorce or annulment, then the Court may hold that the second marriage is valid despite the existence of the first marriage.
+Additionally, the Commonwealth also prohibits bigamy.
+That said, certain exceptions exist.
+For example, if a party enters a second marriage in good faith, believing the first spouse is dead or the first marriage was dissolved, the court may deem the second marriage valid even if the first marriage still exists.
 [4]

-In addition, a marriage may be considered voidable (meaning, either party may seek to invalidate it through annulment) for several other reasons, including:
+Furthermore, a marriage may be voidable, meaning either party can seek to invalidate it through annulment.
+Several reasons can lead to this, including:

 The process of annulment allows the parties to request that the Court issue an order declaring the marriage invalid.
-If one party doubts or denies the validity of the marriage, that party (or a guardian or other person acting on behalf of the party) may commence an action of annulment, which is commenced in the same manner as a divorce action, in the Probate and Family Court.
-An annulment is different from a divorce: it is not dissolution of the marriage, but rather a declaration that no marriage exists between the parties.
+If one party doubts or denies the marriage’s validity, that party, guardian, or representative can file for annulment.
+They must file in the Probate and Family Court, following the same process as a divorce action.
+It is important to note that an annulment is different from a divorce: it is not dissolution of the marriage but rather a declaration that no marriage exists between the parties.

-There are still other reasons a party may seek to annul the marriage, including:
+There are also other reasons a party may seek to annul the marriage, including:

-What about children who are born during a marriage—is their status affected in any way?
+As for children born during a marriage—does their status change in any way?
 Yes.
-Statutorily, the issue born to a void marriage is considered to be born out of wedlock.
-[5] In a voidable marriage, the issue is considered “the legitimate issue of the parent who was capable of contracting the marriage,” [6] or in other words, the party who did not suffer from non-age, insanity, or “idiocy” is considered to be the legitimate parent of the child.
+A void marriage statutorily leads to the issue being considered born out of wedlock.
+[5] In a voidable marriage, the issue is considered “the legitimate issue of the parent who was capable of contracting the marriage,” [6] or in other words, The legitimate parent of the child is the party who did not suffer from non-age, insanity, or “idiocy.”

 If you are seeking an annulment or have related questions, you may schedule a free consultation with our office.
 Call 978-225-9030 during regular business hours or complete a contact form here, and we will get back to you at our earliest opportunity.